hushenwei2000/hushenwei2000.github.io/_pages/about.md

 Welcome to my homepage!
 I am Shenwei Hu (胡深威), currently pursuing a Master's degree at Tsinghua University.
 My focus lies in the areas of Binary Translation, RISC-V  Toolchain, and Compiler development, with guidance provided by the supervisors at <a href='https://www.rioslab.org/'>RISC-V International Open-Source (RIOS) Lab</a>.
 I am a member of the <a href="https://github.com/orgs/riscv-admin/teams/riscv-devpartner-partners">RISC-V Technical Members</a> and actively involved in developing innovative solutions to bridge the gap of building RISC-V economy.

-I look forward to sharing my latest findings and contributing to the advancement of the field through my work.
-Feel free to explore my projects and reach out to me if you'd like to connect and chat more about them!
+Feel free to explore my projects and reach out to me if you'd like to connect and chat with me!

-**I am currently seeking opportunities to pursue a Ph.D. program starting in Fall 2025.**

 # 📖 Educations
 - *2022.09 - 2025.06*, Tsinghua University, M.Sc. in Data Science and Information Technology.
 - *2018.09 - 2022.06*, University of Electronic Science and Technology of China, B.Eng. in Software Engineering.

 # 💬 Invited Talks
-- *2021.03*, Automatic Test Generation and Verification for RISC-V Vector Extension @ RISC-V Summit'22.  \| [\[video\]](https://www.youtube.com/watch?v=7zKgAIhIHbk&pp=ygUJc2hlbndlaWh1)
+- *2022.12*, Automatic Test Generation and Verification for RISC-V Vector Extension @ RISC-V Summit'22.  \| [\[video\]](https://www.youtube.com/watch?v=7zKgAIhIHbk&pp=ygUJc2hlbndlaWh1)

 <!-- # 🔥 News
 - *2022.10*: &nbsp;🎉🎉 My proposal "Automatic Test Generator for RISC-V Vector Extension" has been accepted by RISC-V Summit'22!  -->